bolt-project/bolt/docs/source/spark-overview.rst

 Overview
 ========

-The Spark implementation of the bolt array uses an RDD of ``key,value`` pairs to represent different parts of a multi-dimensional array.
+The Spark implementation of the Bolt array uses an RDD of ``key,value`` pairs to represent different parts of a multi-dimensional array.
 We express common ndarray operations through distributed operatiions on this RDD, and keep track of shape parameters and how they are affected by manipulations.

 If we start by creating an array